Inspiring Veterinary Nurses: Aimee’s journey beyond the clinic

 We are located in Ascot, Western Australia, (9km from Perth CBD).
 Our purpose-built training centre provides on-campus students with a modern learning facility and access to an animal care facility (with animals), practical laboratory as well as equipment and products used in the veterinary and animal care industry.
 Students also enjoy free Wi-Fi services, a student lounge including an outdoor garden area as well being a short walking distance to eateries and public transport.

 Applied Vocational Training (AVT) is a private registered training organisation, registered with the ASQA (Australian Skills Quality Authority).
 We’re also supported and endorsed by the Australian Veterinary Association.
 Our registration number is 5273 and our registration authority can be viewed on the Australian Government’s National Register of VET website.
-For more information we also encourage you to visit the following links:
+For more information we encourage you to visit the following links:

 We recommend you research any training organisation you’re considering studying with by using the training.gov.au website.